 Once the dry and wet ingredients are mixed together stir in the halved cranberries.

-Turn the mixture out onto a piece of parchment paper and form a disc.
+Turn the scone dough out onto a piece of parchment paper and form a disc.
 It should be approximately 8″ around and an inch or so thick.

 Use a knife to cut the disc into 8 wedges.